History of OECD in Timeline

 OECD

 The Organisation for Economic Co-operation and Development (OECD) is an intergovernmental organization established in 1961.
-Comprising 38 member countries committed to democracy and market economies, the OECD serves as a forum for comparing policy experiences, addressing shared challenges, identifying best practices, and coordinating domestic and international policies.
-Its primary objective is to foster economic progress and global trade among its member nations through collaborative efforts and the sharing of knowledge and expertise.
+It consists of 38 member countries committed to democracy and market economies.
+The OECD serves as a platform for these nations to collaborate, compare policy experiences, address shared challenges, identify best practices, and coordinate domestic and international policies to promote economic progress and world trade.

 The OECD Library & Archives collection dates from 1947, including records from the Committee for European Economic Co-operation (CEEC) and the Organisation for European Economic Co-operation (OEEC), predecessors of today's OECD.